 Do my parents have to host an inbound student?

-• host inbound student/s for a minimum of six months (normally three months x 2 students) within 18 months of your own child’s exchange.
+- host inbound student/s for a minimum of six – eight months (normally three – four months x 2 students) within 18 months of your own child’s exchange.
 This can be before they depart, while they are on exchange, and/or after they return.

-• If you are unable to host, assist us to find at least 2 host families who can host an inbound student within 18 months of your own child’s exchange.
+- If you are unable to host, assist us to find at least two host families who can host an inbound student for the same time period (six to eight months) within 18 months of your own child’s exchange.

 Why do we ask this?

-• Because not being able to find host families if the #1 reason why Rotary clubs say NO to hosting inbound exchange students.
+- Because not being able to find host families if the #1 reason why Rotary clubs say NO to hosting inbound exchange students.
 And if they won’t host an inbound student they can’t sponsor an outbound, which means we can’t send students on exchange.
-No host families = no Rotary exchange.
+No host families = no Rotary Youth Exchange.

 Can you host if you are separated or divorced?